acook/config/README.markdown

 Prerequisites
 -------------

-- **bash**      : http://www.gnu.org/s/bash      - The install scripts were written for Bash, as were the configurations.
-May or may not work on other shells.
+- **bash**      : http://www.gnu.org/s/bash      - The install scripts were written for `bash`, but there are configuration files for `fish` and `zsh` as well.
 - **git**       : http://git-scm.com             - Without git the install script will complain at the end and you won't get any of the submodules, but it will still happily do everything else.
 - **coreutils** : http://www.gnu.org/s/coreutils - GNU basic utilities, some aliases and functions in the bash configuration may fail.
-(Preinstalled on Linux)
+(Preinstalled on Linux), use Homebrew to install on macOS)

 *Note that my configuration files use GNU syntax, not BSD syntax.*